Tool care and cleaning is important for getting a smooth burn, and for keeping your tool working for a long time.

 Make sure your burner has good air flow.

 Be sure to give your burner breaks, especially if you are burning on high temperatures.
-This will help keep your burner and pens happy for a long time.
+This will help keep your burner and pens happy for a long time and avoids damaging internal components.

 You will want to have a way to clean your tools while they are hot, and a deeper clean while they are cool.

 My favorite cleaning tool while my burner is hot is a brass brush.
-I give my burner a gentle little scritch-scrath whenever my lines are looking a little '“jumpy.”
-This cleans up my burn by getting rid of the char build-up.
+I give my nip/tip/pen a gentle little scritch-scrath whenever my lines are looking a little '“jumpy” or I see char build-up.

 Every once in a while I also like to give my tools a deeper clean while they are cool.
 To do this, I use a leather strop with white compound.
 You rub the white compound onto the rough side of the leather, and then rub your nib until it’s nice and clean.
 This is the best way that I have found to clean nibs.

-These are other ways that you can clean them: tea strainer, parrafin wax, sand paper, and damp high-heat sponge.
+These are other ways that you can clean them.

 These all work fairly well, but are not my personal favorites.